 Health insurance.
 Choose the best plan, whether it's Tricare or your employer's.
 Review both plans closely at enrollment time to find out which plan best suits your family's needs.
 Compare monthly premiums, co-pay amounts, deductibles, and the convenience of physicians in the plan.
 You may be able to mix and match certain elements, such as dental from one plan and prescription drug coverage from the other.

 Life and disability insurance.
 If your family counts on two incomes, then life insurance for you and your spouse becomes even more important.
 Servicemembers Group Life Insurance (SGLI) from the military is a great bargain, but it may not be enough to fully protect your family.
 Similarly, disability insurance may be necessary to continue your income if you were to suffer a debilitating injury or disease.
 For either scenario, your employer may offer insurance options that are of lower cost to you than the military plans.
 If your employer doesn't offer this type of coverage, shop around.

 Tuition reimbursement.
-The military will cover your spouse's ongoing education, but not yours.
-So if you're thinking about going back to school, find out if your employer will pay for it.
+While you may be eligible for a My Career Advancement Account (MyCAA) scholarship through the military, many employers offer more robust education support.
+So if you're thinking about going back to school, find out if your employer can chip in.
 With the skyrocketing costs of tuition, fees, and books, getting a college degree without the burden of incurring debt is an extremely valuable proposition.

 Taking full advantage of your employer's benefits is just another line to add your "super spouse" resume.
 And your family's financial security will be better for it.